 2725.
 Elements of Soils Engineering.
 Credit three hours.
 Either term.
 Two lectures and one laboratory period a week.
 The elements of the formation and composition of soil, its fundamental properties, and its behavior as an engineering material.
 Instruction in principles of soil identification and classification, basic terminology and soil characteristics such as gradation, permeability, compressibility, consolidation, and shearing strength with applications to simple problems of seepage, settlement, bearing capacity, stability of earth slopes.
 Theory of lateral earth pressure.
 Discussion of methods and equipment for soil exploration.
-Laboratory tests for experimental determination of the soil characteristics mentioned above and evaluation and use of data.
+Laboratory tests for experimental determination of above-mentioned soil characteristics and evaluation and use of data.

 2902.
 Engineering Law.
 Open to seniors.
 One term.
 Credit three hours.
-An introductory course in the laws of contract, tort, agency, real property, water rights, forms of business organization, sales, and negotiable instruments; special emphasis on contract documents required on construction work; collateral topics such as workmen's compensation, mechanics' lien, arbitration, and patent law are also included.
+An introductory course in the laws of contract, tort, agency, real property, water rights, form of business organization, sales, and negotiable instruments; special emphasis on contract documents required on construction work; collateral topics such as workmen's compensation, mechanics' lien, arbitration, and patent law are also included.
 Lectures and recitations, three hours a week.
 Textbook: Tucker, Contracts in Engineering.

-MILITARY TRAINING
+MILITARY SCIENCE

-The University requirement in Military Training (see p.
-7 above and also the Announcement of the Independent Departments) may be satisfied:
+The University requirement in Military Science (see p.
+8 above and the Announcement of the Independent Departments) may be satisfied:

-(a) by four terms of work in the Department of Military Science and Tactics (Military Science 1, 2 and one of the following pairs: 23, 24; 33, 34; 43, 44; 53, 54; or Military Science 61, 62, 63, 64);
+(a) by four terms of work in the Department of Military Science and

+Tactics (Military Science 1, 2 and one of the following pairs: 23, 24; 33, 34; 43, 44; 53, 54; or Military Science 61, 62, 63, 64)

-(b) by four terms of work in the Department of Air Science and Tactics (Military Science 1, 2; Air Science 73, 74; or 83, 84);
+(b) by four terms of work in the Department of Air Science and Tactics (Military Science 1, 2; Air Science 3, 4 or 3, 44)